CATEGORIES OF MEMBERSHIP

 (a) By payment of a lump sum to be agreed by the Board, a Member will be entitled in perpetuity to all rights and privileges of the Club without restriction with no future subscription costs.

 (b) Levies and union dues are still payable by Life Members

 (c) This category of membership is neither transferable nor refundable.

 2. ELECTION OF MEMBERS

-ii) An applicant for election to Full 7 Day, 5½ Day, 5 Day, Lifestyle and Clubhouse membership should be proposed and seconded by two playing Members of the Club, each of whom has been a Member for at least one year.
+ii) An applicant for election to any Flexible Lifestyle Membership category or Clubhouse Social Membership should be proposed and seconded by two playing Members of the Club, each of whom has been a Member for at least one year.
 They must have been personally acquainted with the applicant for at least two years and must take responsibility for the applicant’s overall eligibility for membership.

 iii) Applicants who are unable to produce a proposer and seconder from the Club must submit two letters of reference from people who have known them for at least two years.

 iv) The Board may, at its discretion, waive the requirements of 2.ii) and/or 2.iii).

 v) The Board shall require all applicants to attend for interview.

 vi) Any Junior Member who has attained the age of 18 years may, at the discretion of the Board, become a 35 and Under Member and will not be required to pay a joining fee.